sanghyuns/Climate_Change_vs_Coffee_Production/README.md

 ## Recommendations

 We recommend the following:
-    - Promote sustainability by offering steeper discounts.
-Since the
+- Promote sustainability by offering steeper discounts
-    - Robusta coffee is more temperature tolerable, but comes with a bitter taste
+- Pursue Robusta coffee as itis more temperature tolerable, but comes with a bitter taste
 - There seems to be a growing interest in lab grown coffee in Finland.
 It would be ideal to  allocate more resources into research so that coffee production isn't as reliant on climate as it currently is.

 ## Limitations & Future Prospect